 Everything You Need to Know When Taking the Kids to See FROZEN

 Older kids should be able to sit through FROZEN the Broadway musical and will likely enjoy this experience.
-Younger kids might have a harder time since the show is over two hours long and includes one intermission.
+Younger kids might have a harder time since the show does include some scary parts and is over two hours long, including one intermission.

-I think it’s best suited for kids ages 8 and up but the sweet spot here might be somewhere between ages between 6 and 8.
 FROZEN the Broadway musical is not recommended for ages 4 and under but I think that by age 6 to 8, kids have a longer attention span and should be okay attending a Broadway show like this one.
+In my personal opinion, I think it’s best suited for kids ages 8 and up but the sweet spot here might actually be somewhere between ages between 6 and 8.
 In addition, there are several ways that you can prepare your older kids for this experience.